GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

   - text session where the user enters commands with optional arguments.
 Output is displayed from the operating system (OS).
 - shell
   - a text-mode application containing a CLI to the OS
-  - note that in casual usage, shell, prompt, terminal, and console all refer to the same thing
+  - note that in casual usage - shell, prompt, terminal, and console all typically refer to the same thing
 - console application
   - a command line program that functions without a required graphical interface
 - bash